ElektraInitiative/libelektra/doc/DESIGN.md

 ### Documentation

 - [ ] Change is mentioned in the Compatibility section of the release notes
-- [ ] Inconsistencies between documentation and code
+- [ ] No inconsistencies between documentation and code
-- [ ] Inconsistencies between documentation and tests
+- [ ] No inconsistencies between documentation and tests
 - [ ] Proper Documentation of thread-safety of function
+- [ ] All possible error states are documented
+- [ ] Configuration flags are documented

 #### Doxygen